Presentation

 After the initial moment of introducing and discussing individual studies concerning different subjects of shared interest, the Seminário went on to combine the activity derived from the permanent and collective work in the field of Theory and History of Ideas with the design and implementation of research projects dedicated to contemporary cultural and political Portuguese history.

-The initial projects focused on the period of the liberal revolution, and were followed by an inflection towards the history of intellectuals and, subsequently, to the magazines of ideas and culture of the 20th century.
+The initial projects focused on the period of the liberal revolution and were followed by an inflection towards the history of intellectuals and, subsequently, to the magazines of ideas and culture of the twentieth century.

-In paying special attention to the Portuguese magazines of the previous century we intend to contribute not only to the study of the evolution of the individual and collective doctrines, themes and sensibilities which were built around these periodicals, but also to provide universal access to the complete collections of some of the more significant titles, by effecting their electronic republication in accordance with strict and innovative scientific and technical standards.
+The special attention given to the Portuguese magazines of the previous century intends to contribute not only to the study of the evolution of individual and collective doctrines, themes, and sensibilities which were built around these periodicals, but also to provide universal access to the complete collections of some of the more significant titles, by effecting their electronic republication in accordance with strict and innovative scientific and technical standards.

-The research and editorial activities of the Seminário have been carried out in close collaboration with the Fundação Mário Soares and the Biblioteca Nacional de Portugal, and have received funding from the Fundação para a Ciência e a Tecnologia, the Assembleia da República, the Centro Nacional de Cultura, and the Fundação Calouste Gulbenkian.
+The research and publishing activities have been carried out in partnership with the Mário Soares and Maria Barroso Foundation and the National Library of Portugal, and have been supported by the Fundação para a Ciência e Tecnologia, the Assembleia da República, the Centro Nacional de Cultura, and the Calouste Gulbenkian Foundation.
+In Brazil, the study and publication work has relied on a team of local researchers and cooperation agreements with the Biblioteca Brasiliana Guita e José Mindlin (USP) and the Fundação Casa de Rui Barbosa.

-Since January 2014, the work of the autonomous research team of the SLHI has taken place within the institutional framework of the activities developed by the Centro de História d’Aquém e d’Além-Mar, of the Universidade Nova de Lisboa and the Universidade dos Açores.
+Since January 2014, the work of the SLHI autonomous research team has taken place within the institutional framework of CHAM – Centre for the Humanities, of the Universidade Nova de Lisboa and the Universidade dos Açores.